 A big part of what makes Yixing teaware so special is the clay itself.
-The Chinese were master potters long before many Western countries, having developed stoneware and porcelain many centuries earlier.
+The Chinese were master potters long before many Western peoples, having developed stoneware and porcelain many centuries earlier.
 The clay used in Yixing teapots is mined from the local Yellow Dragon, Zhao Zuang, Shao Mei Yao and Hu Fu mountains and their surroundings, for it, too, is stoneware.
-Because the A replica of Gong Chuan's first handmade pot clay is naturally lead-free, it can be used for food and drink even after the initial firing, without the need for a glaze.
-Without glaze, the clay remains porous and sandlike.
+Because the clay is naturally leadfree, it can be used for food and drink even after the initial firing, without the need for a glaze.
+Without glaze, the clay remains porous and sand-like.